San Antonio

 • Take advantage of the small group presentation to dive into your work.

-• APHA hires room monitors who are responsible for double-checking the room set-up prior to the start time of your session.
+• APHA hires room monitors who are responsible for double-checking the room set-up and the audiovisual equipment prior to the start time of your session.
 If there is an issue, please find a room monitor who will escalate the issue to the appropriate person.